Q4 Party Planner: Charts

 I Can Statement

-- create a chart
+- create a chart from spreadsheet data

 Using the directions above, complete the following: